The following is a lightly edited transcript of the audio.

 So, I’m trying to help you put God at the bottom.
 With his beauty and his value as your one desire, feeding all other desires, the fountain, the spring, that explains everything you’re happy about in life.

 I’m not trying to deny that God makes much of you, I want to affirm that with all my might.
-We’re going to go there, we’re almost there.
+We’re going to go there — we’re almost there.
 I want you to feel loved by God tonight, but I’m so jealous that you not feel loved by God when he’s not at the bottom.

-God predestined us for adoption as sons through Jesus Christ, according to the purpose of his will, to the praise of the glory of his grace."
-So, to shorten it down, God predestined us, this is before you were born, God predestined us for adoption.
+God predestined us for adoption as sons through Jesus Christ, according to the purpose of his will, to the praise of the glory of his grace.”
+(Ephesians 1:5)

 So why is God loving you into his family?
-Answer, so that you would spend your eternity making much of his grace.
+So that you would spend your eternity making much of his grace.
 So there it is.
 That’s the kind of thing I mean.
 That’s all over the Bible.
 Love towards me, with a view to making much of God.
 Now, right now, whether you are wired to feel loved by that, is crucially who you are.
 Because I know there are people all over the world, who when they hear that say, “I don’t feel loved when you talk like that.”
 Somebody loves me, God loves me so that he’s made much of?
 I don’t feel loved.

 Watch out.
-So I’m asking, why does he talk like that?
-He knows that some people are going to say I’m not feeling loved when you tell me that you’re making much of me so that you get made much of.
-I’m not feeling loved by that.
+So I’m asking, Why does he talk like that?
+He knows that some people are going to say “I’m not feeling loved when you tell me that you’re making much of me so that you get made much of.
+I’m not feeling loved by that.”
 He knows that’s going to happen, so why does he talk like that?

 Fear not, for behold, I bring you good news of great joy that will be for all the people.
-For unto you this day in the city of David is born to a savor, the Lord Jesus Christ.
-And this will be a sign to you, you will find the baby wrapped in swaddling cloths and lying in a manger.
-And suddenly, there was with the angel, a multitude of heavenly hosts, armies, a multitude of heavenly armies, praising God and saying, 'Glory to God in the highest.'"
+For unto you this day in the city of David is born to us a savior, the Lord Jesus Christ.
+And this will be a sign to you: you will find the baby wrapped in swaddling cloths and lying in a manger.
+And suddenly, there was with the angel, a multitude of heavenly hosts, armies, a multitude of heavenly armies, praising God and saying, “Glory to God in the highest.” ( Luke 2:10–14).

 That is not what they say.
 And that’s not what you say when you’re born again.
 You say, “Glory to God in the highest.
 I’ve been saved.”
 That’s the way you talk when you’re born again.
-You don’t say, oh what a good boy am I, or I’m a diamond in the rough, or he bought me, he's a good investor.
+You don’t say, “Oh what a good boy am I,” or “I’m a diamond in the rough,” or “He bought me.
+He’s a good investor.”

 Was it for their sake?
 Yes.
 Was it for his glory?
 Yes.
 And everything hangs on how you get it right.
 Are you glad to be died for?
 To be loved by the blood of Jesus, by the suffering savior?
 Yes, we are, aren’t we?
 And why?
 This is what Paul says, “He died for all so that those who lived might no longer live for themselves.”
 I take that to mean, “Might no longer live with themselves at the bottom, needing to be made much of” as the bottom source of all their joys.
 But, rather, will live now, for him, who for their sake’s, died and was raised.
 So now the bottom of our joy becomes the glory of Christ and making much of Christ.

-In 1997, first passion conference I attended, the title of my message was Did Christ Die for Us, or for God?
+In 1997, the first Passion Conference I attended, the title of my message was “Did Christ Die for Us, or for God?”
 That was the title.
-So you can see, I’ve been saying the same thing for 14 years.
-And the answer to that question was, he did die for us, but he died for us with a specific design that he manifests clearly in the Bible that we would make much of him.
+So you can see, I’ve been saying the same thing for fourteen years.
+And the answer to that question was, He did die for us, but he died for us with a specific design that he manifests clearly in the Bible that we would make much of him.
 That’s his bottom goal.
 That’s his ultimate goal.
 Let me give you one other verse on this point.

-"God shows his love for us in the way Jesus prays for us."
+God shows his love for us in the way Jesus prays for us.
 Now I assume that when you read John 17, the prayer of Jesus, the longest prayer of Jesus, you feel loved.
-You should, he's praying for you, because he says in verse 20, “Not only for these, but for these who believe on me through their name.”
+You should.
+He’s praying for you, because he says in verse 20, “Not only for these, but for these who believe on me through their name.”
 Through their word.
 He’s praying for us, today.
 And he did then.
 Makes you feel loved.
 Jesus is praying for me, he’s interceding for me, he’s on my side.

-Father, I desire that they also, whom you have given me, may be with me where I am to see my glory, that you have given me because you loved me before the foundation of the world."
+Father, I desire that they also, whom you have given me, may be with me where I am to see my glory, that you have given me because you loved me before the foundation of the world.